idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 *Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).*

-*This file receives regular updates every two-three months*
+*This file receives regular updates every two-three months*.

-*If you want to check out the latest CafeTran developments, review the [official update annoucements](https://cafetran.freshdesk.com/support/discussions/forums/6000148195) or the aggregated [ChangeLog](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/0-ChangeLog).*
+*To keep track of the latest CafeTran developments, review (and subscribe to) the [official update annoucements](https://cafetran.freshdesk.com/support/discussions/forums/6000148195) or the aggregated [ChangeLog](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/0-ChangeLog).*

 <!--- *Shortened link to this document:* --->